 We operate in a rapidly changing environment that involves significant risks, a number of which are beyond our control.
 In addition to the other information contained in this Form 10-K, the following discussion highlights some of these risks and the possible impact of these factors on our business, financial condition and future results of operations.
-If any of the following risks actually occur, our business, financial condition or results of operations are of our common stock to decline.
+If any of the following risks actually occur, our business, financial condition or results of operations may be adversely impacted, causing the trading price of our common stock to decline.
 In addition, these risks and uncertainties may impact the "forward-looking" statements described elsewhere in this Form 10-K and in the documents incorporated herein by reference.
 They could affect our actual results of operations, causing them to differ materially from those expressed in "forward-looking" statements.